intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/examples/dpas.md

 using APackedType = PackedType;
 using BPackedType = PackedType;

-// res type, according to documentation is either int or uint. using ResType = unsigned int; // as both A and B are unsigned.
+// Result type, according to documentation is either int or uint. using ResType = unsigned int; // as both A and B are unsigned.

 constexpr int OpsPerChannel =